Francesco-Ranieri/music-genre-classification/docs/dataset_cards/gtzan_dataset_card.md

 ## Additional Information
 ### Dataset Curators
-The curator of the original dataset are G. Tzanetakis and P. Cook. <br>
+The curators of the original dataset are G. Tzanetakis and P. Cook. <br>
 The original paper could be found [here](https://ieeexplore.ieee.org/document/1021072).